getnacelle/nacelle-js/CONTRIBUTING.md

 #### Specs Styleguide

-- Include thoughtfully-worded, well-structured [Jest](https://github.com/facebook/jest/) specs in the appropriate directory's `./spec` folder.
+- Include thoughtfully-worded, well-structured [Jest](https://github.com/facebook/jest/) specs.
 - Treat `describe` as a noun or situation.
 - Treat `it` as a statement about state or how an operation changes state.